On Macedonian Matters

-Za makedonckite raboti (Cyrillic script: За македонцките работи, English translation: On Macedonian Matters) is a book written by Krste Misirkov and published in 1903 in Sofia, Bulgaria.
+On Macedonian Matters (За македонцките работи; Za makedonckite raboti) is a book written by Krste Misirkov and published in 1903 in Sofia, Bulgaria.
 The book presents the author's views towards the Macedonian Question, and explores the sense of national belonging and nеed for affirmation of the Macedonians as a separate people.
 The book marked the first complete outline of Macedonian as a separate language and proposed the need for its codification.
 The book also covers the rules of the standard language, its orthography and alphabet.

+History

 Background

+In the early 1900s, Misirkov was a student in Saint Petersburg where he joined a pro-Bulgarian Secret Macedonian-Adrianople Circle.
+The main objective of the circle was the political autonomy of the Macedonia and Thrace, declared by the Internal Macedonian Revolutionary Organization (IMRO).
+He graduated in 1902, and later left for Ottoman Macedonia.
+There Misirkov accepted the proposal of the Bulgarian Exarchate to be appointed as a teacher in the Bulgarian men's high school of Bitola.
+In Bitola he befriended the Russian consul Aleksandr Rostkovsky.
+The Ilinden Uprising and the assassination of Rostkovsky in the summer of 1903 forced Misirkov to move back to Russia.
+In the autumn of 1903, he arrived in St. Petersburg, where he became active in the Slavic-Macedonian Scientific Literary Society.
+At the same time, he wrote the pamphlet On Macedonian Matters.
+In November 1903, he came to Sofia with the aim to print the book.